Who is Unicorn on The Masked Singer?

 Clues:

-“I grew up on a small island but was drawn to the bright lights of the big city”
+- Grew up on a small island but was drawn to the big city

 Is Unicorn John Barrowman?